docker/docs/docker-for-windows/index.md

 ## Adding TLS certificates

-You can add server side (registry) and client side certificates to verify the identity of these entities.
+You can add trusted Certificate Authorities (CAs) (used to verify registry server certificates) and client certificates (used to authenticate to registries) to your Docker daemon.

 To learn more, see [How do I add custom CA certificates?](/docker-for-windows/faqs.md#how-do-i-add-custom-ca-certificates)